 The Christian life involves the complete person — mind, emotion, and will.

 A strong attitude or orientation is the result of strengthening the complete person.
-The Christian must draw upon the resources for the complete person to live the Christian life.
+The Christian must draw upon the resources for the whole person to live the Christian life.
 Attitude sins devastate relationships.
 They make us judge other people.
 We enter antagonisms because of these attitudes.
 Attitude sins cause instability.
 Instability makes us operate as a psychotic person who does not know he is psychotic.

 The Word of God establishes our “hearts” by orienting us to God’s way of thinking for the complete person.